-- (a) Duties and responsibilities assigned by the University to an employee that do not exceed the available established FTE for the position shall be compensated through the payment of salary, not Other Personal Services (OPS) wages. - (b) Duties and responsibilities assigned by the University to an employee that are in addition to the available established FTE for the position shall be compensated through OPS wages, not salary. - 23.11 Twelve-Month Payment Option.
-The parties agree that a twelvemonth payment option for 9-month employees shall be offered.
+(a) Duties and responsibilities assigned by the University to an employee that do not exceed the available established FTE for the position shall be compensated through the payment of salary, not Other Personal Services (OPS) wages.

+(b) Duties and responsibilities assigned by the University to an employee that are in addition to the available established FTE for the position shall be compensated through OPS wages, not salary.

+Twelve-Month Payment Option.
+The parties agree that a twelve-23.11 month payment option for 9-month employees shall be offered each year during an annual open enrollment period from April 1 to June 30.
+If chosen by the employee, this payment option shall become effective for one year starting with the first full pay period beginning after August 8.
 The plan shall allow for employees to select a fixed savings amount to be deducted from each of the nineteen (19) full bi-weekly paychecks received during the Fall and Spring semesters with a change in that amount to account for those paychecks from which double premiums are deducted.
 The total savings shall be returned to the employee in equal amounts for the five (5) full bi-weekly paychecks received during the Summer semester.
 The University shall provide an online calculator and assistance as reasonable, taking into account time and resources, to assist the employee in determining a savings amount and fixed reduction amount that will allow the employee's net paychecks to remain approximately level across the 24 pay periods.
 Pay received for supplemental summer assignments shall be unaffected by this plan.
 This pay plan is subject to tax limitations.

-- 23.12 Administrative Salary Stipends.
+23.12 Administrative Salary Stipends.
 A temporary salary increase which is provided to an employee as compensation for performing a specific, titled administrative function shall be permitted under this agreement as an Administrative Salary Stipend.
 At least 14 days prior to the effective date of any Administrative Salary Stipend, the University shall provide UFF a written notification of the stipend which states the name of the employee, the rank and discipline of the employee, the amount of the stipend, and the reason for the stipend.
-If all or part of the stipend is later added to the employee's base salary, the amount so converted shall be treated as an Administrative Discretion Increase during the year in which the conversion takes place and shall be subject to Section 23.8. - 23.13 Salary Rate Calculation and Payment.
+If all or part of the stipend is later added to the employee's base salary, the amount so converted shall be treated as an Administrative Discretion Increase during the year in which the conversion takes place and shall be subject to Section 23.8.

+23.13 Salary Rate Calculation and Payment.
 The biweekly salary rate of employees serving on twelve (12) month (calendar year) appointments shall be calculated by dividing the calendar year salary rate by 26.1 pay periods.